MolecularNeurobiology/LOOPER/README.md

 Live Observation and Operation of Physiology Experiments with Robotics

 # What is it?
 LOOPER is an automated data collection platform for neonate pneumotachography experiments focused on the Autoresuscitation Reflex Assay.
-Its software is primarily written in python, and arduino code (C++).
+Its software is written in Python, and Arduino code (C++).
 The robotics includes commonly available electrical components, sensors, motors, and mechanical linkages.
 Structural components also include extruded aluminum pieces, 3D printed pieces, and milled acrylic.
-Physiology signals from laboraory grade sensors are captured using a LabJack analog to digital USB capture card connected to a Raspberry Pi Single Board Computer which provides access to the user interface.
-An Arduino Mega microcontroller with a custom assembled printed circuit board is used to coordinate control of motorized parts.
+Physiology signals from laboratory grade sensors are captured using a LabJack analog to digital USB capture card connected to a Raspberry Pi Single Board Computer which provides access to the user interface.
+An Arduino Mega microcontroller with a custom assembled printed circuit board coordinates control of motorized parts.

 Tools to aid in analysis of data collected with LOOPER are co-released at https://github.com/MolecularNeurobiology/Breathe_Easy